Obtaining a Motorcycle Driver's Licence (Classes 6A, 6B and 6C)

 Step 2 – Bring:

-Step 3 – Pay the applicable fees for the test and, if you pass the test, the fees for:
+Step 3 – Pay the test fee and, if you passed the test:

 Payment options